mixxxdj/manual/source/hardware/controllers/yaeltex_minimixxx.rst

    ":hwlabel:`LOOP 1`", ":hwlabel:`BEATJUMP 1`", ":hwlabel:`LOOP 2`", ":hwlabel:`BEATJUMP 2`"

 The :hwlabel:`LOOP` layer can be activated separately per-deck.
+When active, the two encoders for the activated deck will turn green.

 In the table below, the Left encoder for Deck 1 is above its pitch slider, Deck 2's is above its level slider.
 The Left encoders control loops, and the Right